 Eszter Szakács is a curator and editor based in Budapest.
 She has worked at tranzit.hu since 2011.
 There she is co-editor of the online international art magazine Mezosfera and curator-editor of the collaborative research project Curatorial Dictionary (2012–2016).
 She was co-editor of the book IMAGINATION/IDEA.
 The Beginning of Hungarian Conceptual Art.
 The László Beke Collection, 1971 (Budapest, Zurich: tranzit.hu, JRP|Ringier, 2014).
 Most recently, she organized at tranzit.hu the Budapest presentation of the three-channel film Two Meetings and a Funeral by Naeem Mohaiemen.
 Her research interests in art include concepts of internationalism and forms of cultural resistance, especially in relation to Eastern Europe.
 She was a curatorial team member of OFF-Biennale Budapest in 2017 and a research group member of the …OPEN MUSEUM...project and handbook initiated and published by the Museum of Ethnography, Budapest (2014–2018).

-*Propaganda mon amour (punctuated differently) was also the title of Neural journal’s thematic issue, #57, Summer 2017.
+*Propaganda mon amour (punctuated differently) was also the title of an unrelated thematic issue of Neural journal’s (Issue #57, Summer 2017.)
 Neural, as it is stated in its mission statement “is a printed magazine established in 1993 dealing with new media art, electronic music and hacktivism.
 It was founded by Alessandro Ludovico and Minus Habens Records label owner Ivan Iusco in Bari (Italy)” (http://neural.it/about/).
 The Propaganda mon amour special issue, edited by Italian sociologist and marketing strategist Andrea Natell, deals with “contemporary propaganda strategies in media and art,” and includes, among others, interviews with Fatima Al Qadiri or Jonas Staal; articles such as “Is there something outside the hyperstition?
 On accelerationism and propaganda;” or “ Mapping the ‘Alt-Right.’” (http://www.lespressesdureel.com/EN/ouvrage.php?id=5691&menu=).
 Also, my essay and this thematic issue of Mezosfera builds on tranzit.hu’s long-term engagement with socialist Eastern Europe’s relations with the Third World, the chapters of which included a Mezosfera thematic issue entitled Propositions for a Pan-Peripheral Network (2017) as well as its launch event with a reading room.

 - Members of the USSR (1940–1991) were Armenia, Azerbaijan, Belarus, Estonia, Georgia, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan. ↩